MaksymYakushev/DA1.MentalHealth/README.md

 ## Task 1.
 Data Familiarization: Understand the structure, variables, and content of the dataset

+**Dataset Overview:**

+The dataset used in this project is sourced from Kaggle.
+It's a synthetically generated dataset designed to simulate workplace trends related to remote work and mental health.
+The data does not represent real-world information and is intended solely for educational purposes, exploratory analysis.
+Consists of a single sheet (non-relational), containing all relevant data in one table.

+**Columns Description:**

 ## Task 2.
 Data Cleaning: Preprocess the data by handling missing values, outliers, and inconsistencies to ensure quality for analysis

 ## Task 3.
 Dashboard Creation: Build interactive dashboards using Power BI to visualize key trends and patterns in the data